1917–18 Georgia Bulldogs basketball team

-The 1917–18 Georgia Bulldogs basketball team represented the University of Georgia during the 1917–18 college men's basketball season.
-The team captain of the 1917–18 season was Alfred W. Scott.
-The team was Southern champion.
+The 1917–18 Georgia Bulldogs basketball team represented the University of Georgia as a member of the Southern Intercollegiate Athletic Association (SIAA) during the 1917–18 NCAA men's basketball season.
+Led by Alfred W. Scott in his first and only season as head coach, the Bulldogs compiled an overall record of 6–1 with a mark of 2–0 in conference play.
+Scott was also the team captain.
+Georgia was Southern champion.